contivero/cstuff/README.md

 #### Never use `gets()`
 There is no way to limit the amount of input `gets()` will read.
-It's an obsolete function, and `fgets()` should be always used in it's place.
+It's an obsolete function, removed from C starting from C11,  and `fgets()` should be always used in it's place.
+Alternatively, C11 adds `gets_s` in its' Annex K, but it is optional (so C11 conforming platforms may not implement it), and the standard itself recommends sticking to `fgets()`.

 #### Iterating over lists
 ```C